polarityio/polarity-forms/README.md

 The default email address to send form submissions to if a form configuration does not specify a recipient.

+### Default CC Email Address

+The default email address to CC form submissions to if a form configuration does not specify a CC.
+If left blank, no CC will be sent.

 ### Enabled Forms

 A comma delimited list of forms that should be available when interacting with this integration.
 Forms should be referred to by their filename (not including the `.json` file extension).